-- 9. The performance of each candidate on the Written Ability Test (WAT) will be scored in terms of content and style.
-Each interviewer will use the Personal Interview to comprehensively evaluate the candidate's motivation and ability to fit in to and benefit from the PGP.
+9. The performance of each candidate on the Written Ability Test (WAT) will be scored in terms of the content and style of the note.
+Each interviewer will use the Personal Interviereserve to comprehensively evaluate the candidate's motivation and ability to fit in to and benefit from the PGP.
+The average of the scores given by the interviewers in the personal interview will be used in calculating the multi factor score based on which offers of admission will be finally made, while for the WAT, the scores given by an independent evaluator will be considered.

 All candidates will be required to provide two confidential reference letters from their employers or from teachers in the academic insitutions where they had been students previously.
 These reference letters will also be used in the personal interview evaluation.

-The average of the scores given by the interviewers in the personal interview will be conconsidered, while for the WAT, the scores given by an independent evaluator will be considered. - 10.
-The work experience score will be multiplied by the quality of experience score, as evaluated by the interviewing panel as an assessment of the relevance of the work experience to the program.
-The quality of work experience score will be evaluated on a 5 point scale (0.25 0.5 1 1.5 2) by each member of the panel during the interviews.
-The average quality of work experience score will be multiplied by the pre-PI work experience score and accordingly the work / professional experience component score used in Phase 1 will be revised to arrive at a weighted work experience score. - 11.
-The scores in all past academics will also be updated, if required, on the basis of actual mark sheets / grade cards submitted.
+10. The work experience score will be multiplied by the quality of experience score, as evaluated by the interviewing panel as an assessment of the relevance of the work experience to the programme.
+The quality of work experience score will be evaluated on a 5 point scale (0.25 - 0.5 - 1 - 1.5 - 2) by each member of the panel during the interviews.
+The average quality of work experience score will be multiplied by the pre-PI work experience score and accordingly the work / professional experience component score used in Phase 1 will be revised to arrive at a weighted work experience score.

+- 11. The scores from all past academic performance will also be updated, if required, on the basis of actual mark sheets / grade cards submitted.
 Unless otherwise mentioned, percentages would be calculated by considering all subjects that the candidate has appeared for in the examination. - 12.
-The WAT score (weight = 10), and the personal interview score (weight = 30), after standardization across interview panels and sessions, will be added to the following scores to arrive at the final aggregate score. - CAT (weight = 25), 10th board (weight = 10), 12th board (weight = 5), Bachelors (weight = 10), Weighted Work Experience (weight = 10). - 13.
-The final offers of admission to candidates in each category will be made strictly on the basis of the final aggregate score as mentioned in (12).
+The WAT score (weight = 10), and the personal interview score (weight = 30), after standardization across interview panels and sessions, will be added to the following scores to arrive at the final aggregate score.
+CAT (weight = 25), 10th board (weight = 10), 12th board (weight = 5), Bachelors (weight = 10), Weighted Work Experience (weight = 10). - 13.
+The final offers of admission to candidates selected from each category will be made strictly on the basis of the final aggregate score as mentioned in (12).

 Since IIMB follows a comprehensive multi-criteria process at the pre-PI stage, it is able to identify many candidates for the PI who have an excellent academic record and work experience but who, while doing well enough in the CAT to be in the first shortlist, may have narrowly missed the high score that would have been required if CAT alone was the basis for the PI shortlist.
-Such candidates effectively replace candidates who have only a high CAT score but score poorly in terms of their past academic record and work experience.
+Such candidates effectively replace candidates who have only a high CAT score but have scored poorly in terms of their past academic record and work experience.
 IIMB emphasizes consistent and high performance in past academics and all other parameters.

-January 09, 2019
+January 10, 2020

-All information in this document is pertinent to the admissions cycle (2019) alone and therefore, no inference can be made from this document about the admissions process that will be used for future admission cycles at IIMB.
+All information in this document is pertinent to the admissions cycle (2020) alone and therefore, no inference can be made from this document about the admissions process that will be used for future admission cycles at IIMB.
 IIMB reserves the right to change, modify or adopt any new admissions process that it deems necessary, at any point.

-Any dispute concerning Admissions for the PGP Batch 2019-21 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of city of Bangalore Only
+Any dispute concerning Admissions for the PGP Batch 2020-22 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of city of Bangalore only